 Early design stages of the project, using Tinkercad.

 Naturally, we’ve used Tinkercad to design the trailer.
-Thanks to its unbelievable simplicity, this let us focus on solving problems at hand, rather than figuring out how to use the app… And a few major problems overcome, we had to!
+Thanks to its unbelievable simplicity, this let us focus on solving challengess at hand, rather than figuring out how to use the app… And a few major challenges overcome, we had to!

 The trailer design had to reflect just that.
-A minimalist 8-wheel rocker-bogie system was created to allow the trailer to scale objects (such as rocks) that are up to twice the wheel's diameter in size, while keeping all eight wheels on the ground – and the yacht/trailer leveled.
+A minimalist, self-balancing/leveling 8-wheel rocker-bogie system was created to allow the trailer to scale objects (such as rocks) that are up to twice the wheel's diameter in size, while keeping all eight wheels on the ground – and the yacht/trailer leveled.

 Wheels were specifically positioned as close together as possible to help the trailer turn better, and also to prevent it from easily high-centering itself.